robsontenorio/vue-api-query/docs/content/en/api/model-options.md

 ### `relations`
 - Returns: `object`

 This method can be implemented in the model to apply model instances to eager loaded relationships.
+It works for collections too.

 It must return an object, which the key is the property of the relationship, and the value is the model instance.